 If you’re within that chunk of the workforce, it may be time to spruce up your resume and kick off the job hunt.
 One facet of the process?
 Try adding some unique skills and strengths outside of listing your job experience.
 Weave some flavor into your resume with interesting and attractive skills.

 Beyond basic bullet points like “great communicator” or “fluent in Spanish,” keep reading for five unique resume skills to include.

 Unique Resume Skills To Include

 Even if your field isn’t specific to mediating conflicts, it’s an inevitable part of any job in any workplace.
-Conflict resolution skills are a job requirement for several different types of positions.
+Conflict resolution skills are a job requirement for several different types of positions, such as customer service or management.
 Conflict within organizations can reduce productivity and create a difficult or hostile environment.
 This leads to unwanted turnover in employees or dejected morale.
 If you are able to mediate and diffuse conflict, it definitely encompasses a marketable skill to include on your resume.

-Critical thinking concerns a variety of evaluation techniques among data, facts, ideas and creative proposals.
+Critical thinking involves the original evaluation of data, facts, ideas and creative proposals.
 The ability to think critically entails one of the most sought-after qualities that employers look for in job candidates.
 For instance, employers list this skill as a job qualification in a broad range of job postings.
 Regardless of the position for which you are applying, critical thinking skills will be an in-demand asset.

 While it may seem obvious, as being a team player is usually part of any position, demonstrating your ability to collaborate and participate in teamwork is important and will paint you as an attractive candidate.
 Even if you complete the bulk of your job duties alone, you will still need to think of your work in the context of the company’s larger goals and mission.
 This includes communicating your accomplishments to coworkers at the organization and working alongside them to produce the best results.
 Highlight teamwork as one of your resume skills to display a unique, coveted asset.